Orlen: International expansions (2003–2014)

-In May 2007 after Lithuania sold its refinery to PKN Orlen, Russian government approved the construction of a new $2 billion pipeline, that passes Belarus and Lithuania.
+In May 2007, after Lithuania sold its refinery to PKN Orlen, the Russian government approved the construction of a new $2 billion pipeline, that passes Belarus and Lithuania.

-In 2007 the unit of Polish oil group PKN Orlen PKNA.WA and Dwory Chemicals bought a synthetic rubber company Kaucuk from Czech oil group Unipetrol UNPEsp.PR.
+In 2007, the unit of Polish oil group PKN Orlen PKNA.WA and Dwory Chemicals bought a synthetic rubber company Kaucuk from Czech oil group Unipetrol UNPEsp.PR.
 The sale was part of a drive by Unipetrol to divest non-core assets and to focus on petrochemical, oil refinery and fuel retailing business.

-In 2010 PKN Orlen had a reported revenue of $28.8 billion.
+In 2010, PKN Orlen had a reported revenue of $28.8 billion.
 Next year it was the largest fuel retailer in Poland with over 2000 locations.
 The company ran the most advanced and the second largest complex for terephthalic acid production in Europe.
+PKN Orlen also sponsors the Orlen Arena in Płock since its opening in 2010.

-In 2013 PKN Orlen and Klaipedos Nafta oil terminal negotiated the co-operation on a new pipeline supported by the Lithuanian government.
-In order to establish the company in Canada and to become an oil producer PKN Orlen bought the oil and gas company TriOil Resources Ltd for $169 million in September 2013.
+In 2013, PKN Orlen and Klaipedos Nafta oil terminal negotiated the co-operation on a new pipeline supported by the Lithuanian government.
+In order to establish the company in Canada and to become an oil producer Orlen bought the oil and gas company TriOil Resources Ltd for $169 million in September 2013.
 After its first foreign expansion the company acquired Birchill Exploration Ltd due to double its production in May 2014.

-PKN Orlen, under a joint venture with the Netherlands firm Basell, also owns Poland's largest plastics company.
+PKN Orlen, under a joint venture with the Dutch-American firm LyondellBasell, also owns Poland's largest plastics company called Basell Orlen Polyolefins Sp. z o.o.